-If entrepreneurship is understood to be based on the necessary behavioural patterns which are influenced by social, economic and psychodynamic forces, any attempt aimed at supporting entrepreneurs should recognise these forces and develop effective interventions to increase the total entrepreneurial activity (TEA) in South Africa.
-Orford et al. (2009) in their Global Monitor Report defines entrepreneurial activity as the rate at which a nation creates new businesses.
+If entrepreneurship is understood to be based on the necessary behavioural patterns which are influenced by social, economic and psychodynamic forces, any attempt aimed at supporting entrepreneurs should recognize these forces and develop effective interventions to increase the total entrepreneurial activity in South Africa.
+Orford et al. (2009) in their Global Monitor Report define entrepreneurial activity as the rate at which a nation creates new businesses.

-The TEA index for South Africa was 5.4 per cent in 2010, and this placed it in 24th position out of the 34 countries in the GEM studies (Global Entrepreneurship Monitor (GEM), 2009).
+The Total Entrepreneurial Activity index (TEA) for South Africa was 5.4 per cent in 2010, and this placed it in 24th position out of the 34 countries in the GEM studies (GEM, 2010).
 This is lower than the TEA of other developing countries.
-However, the creation of new business should not be over emphasised as not all businesses that are created survive and grow to contribute to national economic development through wealth creation.
+However, the creation of new business should not be overemphasised as not all businesses that are created survive and grow to contribute to national economic development through wealth creation.
 The TEA index reveals the low level of creation of new enterprises in South Africa.
 For more entrepreneurs to be developed, there is a need to deal with the three forces mentioned above, which influence entrepreneurial behaviour through effective training interventions.

 This section explores the theories underpinning entrepreneurial education and development approaches necessary to deal with the complex personality of the entrepreneur, which if they are effective, would lead to the increased creation of new enterprises and their growth.
 Education theories are used here because there is a need to change attitudes and look out for people in society so that entrepreneurial activities can take place.
-Therefore, education must be carried out correctly, and this assertion is Challenges and perspectives

-WJEMSD 9,2/3 supported by the following conclusions of Shay and Wood (2004): "The education system plays an important role in developing entrepreneurial skills and sharing attitudes in several ways".
+Therefore, education must be carried out correctly, and this assertion is supported by the following conclusions of Shay and Wood (2004): "The education system plays an important role in developing entrepreneurial skills and sharing attitudes in several ways".